maax/css3-pie-chart/README.md

     $sections   	  	// percentage and color of each section
     $diameter   	  	// in px
-  	$inital-rotation 	// in degrees
+  	$inital-rotation 	// in degrees (default is 0°)
-    $gradient   	 	// if you want a radial gradient, default is true
+    $gradient   	 	// if you want a radial gradient (default is true)

 ## Browser Support
 <table width="100%" style="text-align: center;">